iamtuxmeister/introduction-to-computers/guacamole/README.md

 This will produce a couple warnings about relinking, but should install and be functional.

-Some system libraries are added and need to have their links updated and guacd was added to systemd. systemd needs to be reloaded after the libraries are synced.
+Some system libraries are added and need to have their linuser updated and guacd was added to systemd. systemd needs to be reloaded after the libraries are synced.

 ```